alphagov/govuk-design-system/src/patterns/problem-with-the-service-pages/index.md

 Log all errors and fix them as quickly as possible.

 Only display the page for a short time.
-If a problem cannot be fixed quickly, close the service and use a [service unavailable page](/patterns/service-unavailable-pages/).
+If a problem cannot be fixed quickly, close the service and [use a Service unavailable page](/patterns/service-unavailable-pages/).

 ## How it works